confluentinc/go-editor/README.md

 A schema is any object that implements the [Schema](./interfaces.go) interface.
 This interface has a single method, `ValidateBytes([]byte) error`.

-You can see an example schema and validating editor in [examples/validating.go](./examples/validating.go).
+You can see working examples in the [examples](./examples) directory.

 Happy editing!